m00nbyt3/DLLorean/README.md

 A tool for automatizing the DLL Proxying.
 Just specify the original DLL and your payload, and you are done.

 ## How-to-use
-1. Compile it using GCC:
+1. Compile it using GCC (or use precompiled binary "DLLorean"):
 ```
 gcc main.c
 ```